GigConomy/GigConomy/README.md

 **2) Create Escrow agreements with personalize terms as per customers.**

-**3) Send/Receive crypto payments in a reliable and secure way without paying hefty commissions to third parties. **
+**3) Send/Receive crypto payments in reliable and secure way without paying hefty commissions to third parties.**

 ## List of Bounties implemented: